Health Insurance for Truck Drivers Without Employer Coverage

 Why Some Truck Drivers Do Not Receive Employer Coverage

-Many truck drivers operate as independent contractors or owner-operators rather than traditional employees.
-In these situations, companies typically pay drivers for transportation services but do not provide employment benefits such as health insurance.
+Many truck drivers work as independent contractors or owner-operators rather than traditional employees.
+This structure allows flexibility and control over schedules, routes, and income, but it also means drivers do not receive employer-sponsored benefits such as health insurance.

 Marketplace Health Insurance for Independent Drivers